 Best in class for tattoo removal using picolaser: Nu Tatouage

-For those on the hunt for a machine that offers the best in laser tattoo removal through the process of photothermolysis, check out the Nu Tatouage.
+For those on the hunt for a machine that offers the best in laser tattoo removal through the process of photothermolysis, check out the Nu Tatouage by the British Institute of Lasers.
 This incredibly well-engineered machine offers state of the art Q-switched technology and new picosecond (remember, that’s one-trillionth of a second!) pulse technology with only the best results.
 Offering footswitch operation, technicians are sure to love this easy-to-use laser, which tells you exactly when and where it’s going to remove tattoo ink before you tap, so you’re ensured highly accurate results.

 What’s more, the Nu Tatouage can also remove liver spots, freckles, café au lait birthmarks, and other skin blemishes in addition to tattoos.
 And, the Nu Tatouage also tightens and rejuvenates the skin, making it one of the most highly sought after tattoo removal systems available today.
 We often have incredible deals and special discounts, so click here to find out the price of Nu Tatouage today.